sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 # Week6(May 3 - May 9)
 ## Jing Cao
 - Implement testing to initiation to check user login status #139
-- Implement testing for the function to login by name, close #140
+- Implement testing for the function to login by name #140
 - Implement testing for the function to login by token #141

 ## Zhi Wang